-The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The principles are:
+The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an Interested Party.
+The following principles apply:

 Each case will be decided upon its merits.
 This authority will not apply a rigid rule to its decision making.
-It will consider the examples of considerations provided in the Gambling Commission's Guidance for local authorities.
+It will consider the examples of considerations provided in the Gambling Commission's Guidance for to Local Licensing Authorities.
 It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.

-Persons who are democratically elected such as Councillors and MP's may be Interested Parties.
-No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP represents the ward likely to be affected.
-Likewise, parish councils likely to be affected will be considered to be interested parties.
-Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
-A letter from one of these persons, requesting the representation is sufficient.
+Persons who are democratically elected, such as Councillors and MPs, can be Interested Parties and are not required to evidence that they are acting on the direct request of constituents, provided they represent a ward likely to be affected.
+Likewise, where premises or activities relevant to this policy may affect a parish, that parish will be considered to be an Interested Party.
+In all other cases, this authority will generally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who meets criteria (a) or (b) above.
+A letter from one of those persons, requesting the representation is sufficient.

-If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
+If individuals wish to approach Councillors to ask them to represent their views, then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.